ncbi/vadr/documentation/formats.md

   adjacent nucleotide will result in a valid start or stop codon aligned to the reference start or stop codon

-For every situation where criteria 1 to 3 above are met, a line of information will be output to the `.dcr` file.
-If criteria 4 is also met, then field 13 will be `yes`, otherwise it will be `no`.
+For every situation where criteria 1 to 3 above are met for either insert or delete types, a line of information will be output to the `.dcr` file.
+If criteria 4 is also met, then field 17 will be `yes`, otherwise it will be `no`.

 For any doctoring that causes an existing valid start or stop codon in a nearby CDS to become invalid (even more rare), a second doctoring takes place to undo the first, and an additional line for this undoctoring will appear in the `.dcr` file.

-The relevant code is in the `parse_stk_and_add_alignment_alerts` subroutine in `v-annotate.pl`.
+The relevant code is in the `parse_stk_and_add_alignment_alerts()` and `doctoring_check_new_codon_validity()` subroutines in `v-annotate.pl`.
+The latter subroutine includes simple examples in the comments of its header section.

 [Example file](../testfiles/expected-files/va-entoy100a-dcr-gls/va-entoy100a-dcr-gls.vadr.dcr)